Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 GSK partnered with POPcomms to create interactive touchscreen experiences that educate healthcare professionals (HCPs) and the public on critical health topics.

 The Rotavirus Web App uses videos and stories to raise awareness of vaccination benefits, accessible across any device.
-At roadshows, the Vaccinate for Life Digital Hub features expert interviews and QR codes for deeper content exploration, offering HCPs quick and engaging access to key topics.
+The integration of multimedia content—such as images, videos, and interactive diagrams—makes learning more engaging and effective.
+At roadshows, the Vaccinate for Life Digital Hub features expert interviews and QR codes for deeper content exploration, offering HCPs quick and engaging access to key topics through intuitive touch screen hardware.

 These tools have enhanced GSK’s ability to connect, educate, and leave lasting impressions on their audiences.